tetengo/tetengo.cpp/sample/transfer_trains/README.md

 Description
 -----------

-At first, this program asks you a departure station and time, and a arrival station.
+At first, this program asks you a departure station and time, and an arrival station.

 Then, this program lists trains.
 Some list items have several trains.
 That